 - Equipment is 24/7 monitored, firmware upgraded, and extended warranty for life of account which includes any maintenance as needed to keep it performing at top speeds and reliability.

-- FCC Licensed links optionally available but will require separately obtained FCC licenses (Approx $1500)
+- FCC Licensed links optionally available but will require separately obtained FCC licenses (Approx $1500 one time)

 - DOES NOT INCLUDE INTERNET ACCESS SERVICE

-For special needs such as wireless rings, super long ranges, or projects let us know and we can provide a custom quote.
+For special needs such as wireless rings, super long ranges, or purchased outright projects let us know and we can provide a custom quote.

 Note: Each location must have completely clear line of sight between each side to qualify for this service.
 Normal roof or eve mounts are included, but roof jacks (if needed) on flat roof commercial buildings are not included and are handled and billed separately by a roofing company.
 Some locations may need small towers to connect which is available at an additional cos (quoted on case by case basis).
 Speeds are the max possible and you may experience less depending on the distance between the locations, type of traffic (small or large packets), interference, or other factors such as rain, hail, or snow.